Sateyoup/Sateyoup/README.md

 - 👋 Hi, I’m @Sateyoup
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and tech
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and java
-- 💞️ I’m looking to collaborate on -
 - 📫 How to reach -
  discord - Sateyoup#2059